 Chicharrón de cerdo is a Spanish dish that is made with fried pork rinds or fried pork belly.
 It's typically served as an appetizer or snack, and you can enjoy it with different dips; I like to serve mine with homemade spicy soy-vinegar dip.
-This recipe is simple and easy to follow pork recipe is the version of chicharon baboy in the Philippines.
+This simple and easy to follow pork recipe is the version of chicharon baboy in the Philippines.

 |Prep time||Cook time||Ready in||Yields|

 - Measuring spoons

 - Add the pork skins to a stockpot with water and salt.

 - Cook the pork until it's tender and no more water remains in the pot.

 - Let the pork fry in its natural oil.
 Cook until golden brown or crispy.